What Is a HydraFacial?

 What Experts Are Saying About HydraFacials

-Gretchen Frieling³, MD, board certified dermatopathologist in Wellesley, Massachusetts recommends avoiding HydraFacial treatment if you have an active rash, sunburn, or rosacea.
+Gretchen Frieling³, MD, board certified dermatopathologist in Wellesley, Massachusetts recommends avoiding receiving a HydraFacial treatment if you have an active rash, sunburn, or rosacea.

 She also suggested pregnant women avoid the treatment.